tomcam/py4webcasts/docs/glossary.md

 In Python, a decorator is a function that wraps another function.
 By convention Python decorators begin with the `@` character.
-In py4web, decorators are most ofen used for [actions](#action), which give the developer a simplified, intuitive way to create routes to your application such as `myapp/edit`.
+In py4web, decorators are most often used for [actions](#action), which give the developer a simplified, intuitive way to create routes to your application such as `myapp/edit`.

 See also [Python Wiki](https://wiki.python.org/moin/PythonDecorators), Real Python [Primer on Python Decorators](https://realpython.com/primer-on-python-decorators/)